mannasourav17/Second-Hand-Seller/README.md

 #### Please give this project a star if this helped you in any way.

-This is a MERN project specially for selling and buying the second hand products.
+Second Hand Seller is a MERN Stack based on e-commerce web application.
+It is a MERN project which is specially for selling and buying the second products in second hand methods.

 # A complete MERN ecommerce website